vgeswar/fabzero/README.md

 ![3D Printer](3Dprinter.jpeg)

 3D printers(Additive).
-Which is a single material printer. i.e fused filament deposit, uv curable which is a stereo lithography polymerization.
+Which is a single material printer. i.e fused filament deposit, UV curable which is a stereo lithography polymerization.
 Injective 3D printer-STRATASOS which can support two materials.

 Then back to session where we learnt about documentation and created a new account and started creative new repository

 ## Day-2 Summary (Date:19.03.2019) 11.30AM
-We started the class at 10.00AM.

 Installed the softwares spell checker, inkscope and cura
  **Spell Checker** - Used to spell check in visual code
  **inkscope** - Inkscape is professional quality vector graphics software